The Architecture of the Legend of Zelda

 The question of where is anyone's guess.

-27) A western, barren land —
+20) A western, barren land—

-A way engraved in sand;
+A way engraved in sand.

-Feminine form, a martial pose,
+Feminine form, a martial pose:

 This sisterhood an altar shows.

-29) Much like a horse —
+21) Much like a horse

-Less tall, of course;
+(Less tall, of course);

-Two limbs and a tail,
+Flippers and tail,

 Fangs like a nail.